12 NCAC 09G .0102 DEFINITIONS

-(wwww) Those offenses occurring in other jurisdictions which are comparable to the offenses specifically listed in (a) through (vvvv) of this Rule.
+(wwww) Those offenses occurring in other jurisdictions that are comparable to the offenses specifically listed in (a) through (vvvv) of this Rule.

 (10) "Pilot Courses" means those courses approved by the Education and Training Committee, consistent with 12 NCAC 09G .0404, which are utilized to develop new training course curricula.

-(11) "Probation/Parole Officer" means an employee of the North Carolina Department of Correction, Division of Community Corrections, whose duties include supervising, evaluating, or otherwise instructing offenders placed on probation, parole, post release supervision, or assigned to any other community-based program operated by the Division of Community Corrections.
+(11) "Probation/Parole Officer" means an employee of the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice whose duties include supervising, evaluating, or otherwise instructing offenders placed on probation, parole, post release supervision, or assigned to any other community-based program operated by the Division of Adult Correction and Juvenile Justice.

-(14) "School" means an institution, college, university, academy, or agency which offers penal or corrections training for correctional officers, probation/parole officers, or probation/parole officers-intermediate.
+(13) "School" means an institution, college, university, academy, or agency that offers penal or corrections training for correctional officers or probation/parole officers.
 "School" includes the corrections training course curricula, instructors, and facilities.

-(15) "School Director" means the person designated by the Secretary of the North Carolina Department of Correction to administer the "School."
+(14) "School Director" means the person designated by the Secretary of the North Carolina Department of Public Safety, Division of Adult Correction and Juvenile Justice to administer the "School."

-(17) "State Corrections Training Points" means points earned toward the State Corrections Officers' Professional Certificate Program by successful completion of Commission‑approved corrections training courses.
-20 classroom hours of Commission-approved corrections training equals one State Corrections training point.
+(16) "State Corrections Training Points" means points earned toward the State Corrections Officers' Professional Certificate Program by successful completion of Commission‑approved corrections training courses.
+Twenty classroom hours of Commission-approved corrections training equals one State Corrections training point.